-Every day, Veterans connect with helpful resources and effective treatments for schizophrenia and find solutions that improve their lives.
+Every day, Veterans who served in the Army, Marine Corps, Navy, Air Force, and Coast Guard connect with proven resources and effective treatments for schizophrenia and find solutions that improve their lives.
 There’s no reason to try to handle schizophrenia on your own so talking to your family and friends can be a vital first step.
 You can also consider connecting with:

 Explore these resources for more information about schizophrenia in Veterans.